 Typically positioned on the outer edges of the defensive line, a wingback can be deployed on either the left or right side of the pitch.
 What sets a wingback apart is the ability to cover a considerable distance during a match, seamlessly transitioning between defensive and offensive duties.

-In terms of defensive responsibilities, a wingback is expected to contribute to the team's backline, helping to thwart opposition attacks and providing an additional layer of defense.
+In terms of defensive responsibilities, a wingback is expected to contribute to the team's backline, helping to thwart opposition attacks and providing an additional layer of defence.
 On the offensive front, they play a crucial role in widening the playing area, offering width to the team's formation.
 This width is instrumental in stretching the opponent's defense, creating space for other attacking players.

 Also Read -